 Germany maybe my favorite part of the park.
 As you cross the covered bridge you can see those hot riders cooling off on Le Scoot and racing down the mountain from the abominable snowman on Alpengeist.

 Germany is home to many sweet and savory treats!
 Das Festhaus has traditional German foods as well as park favorites.
 Here you can catch lunch/dinner/snack and a show.
-Das Festhaus is home to two great shows my ever favorite This is Oktoberfest that highlights traditional German songs and dance in an upbeat and interactive show!
-Entwined: Tales of Good and Grimm takes you into the Black Forrest right before your eyes to a place Once upon a time!
+Das Festhaus is not only home to amazing food but to the new show Oktoberzest.
+This new show that opened in March 2017, highlights traditional German songs and dance in an upbeat show guaranteed to make you want to "Roll out the barrel!

 Beste Brezlen und Beir is a great place to grab a drink soda, frozen lemonades, and beer!
 Or grab a tasty handmade pretzel that can satisfy any cravings.
 Some of my favorites are the pretzel dogs with cheese sauce and the cinnamon pretzel bites washed down with a frozen lemonade! (*Purchasing a souvenir cup is a great plan, you can get 99 cent refills on fountain drinks for the rest of the season!
 Plus it is an awesome cup to have to just fill up with water throughout the day.)